Who Needs it?

 However, some networks require getting ONLY the specific in-app event postback (e.g. purchase) to effectively run a CPA campaign.
 These networks wish to prevent install postbacks, but still need to receive postbacks for specific in-app events.

-By adding a simple parameter on AppsFlyer's tracking links this can be easily achieved.
-Note that installs, that come from these tracking links, are still attributed, aggregated and presented normally on AppsFlyer's dashboard and data.
+By adding a simple parameter on AppsFlyer's attribution links this can be easily achieved.
+Note that installs, that come from these attribution links, are still attributed, aggregated and presented normally on AppsFlyer's dashboard and data.

 Preventing Install Postbacks